-this is the Common carder bee (Bombus pascuorum)
+This is the Common carder bee (Bombus pascuorum) sitting on a clematis.

-Native plants are important for our indigenous wildlife, here the White-tailed bumblebee
+Native plants are important for our indigenous wildlife, above the Buff-tailed bumblebee

-(Bombus lucorum) and the Red-tailed bumblebee (Bombus lapidarius) on a Burdock plant
+(left) the Red-tailed bumblebee (Bombus lapidarius) on a Burdock plant (Arctium minus).

 Right, this Buff-tailed bumblebee (Bombus terrestris) is climbing into a foxglove